Tianscar/AssetFile/README.md

 # AssetFile

-With it, you can operate Android Asset resources just like using java.io.File.
+With it, you can operate android-asset resources just like using java.io.File.

 Not only the main AssetFile class, but also the accompanying I/O Stream class and Reader/Writer class.